Home » Blog » Destinations » Best Things To Do In New Zealand’s North Island

 Rotovegas Sign Rotorua

-Come summer, you certainly have to take a wet Ogo ride, a huge ball rolling down the hill – with you inside!
+Come summer, you certainly have to take a wet Zorb ride, a huge ball rolling down the hill – with you inside!
 And they capture your screams on GoPros installed inside the ball too.
+This is my bucket list item #4,819,910 (I have too many!) for the next time I return to New Zealand, then hopefully in summer!

 What looks solely like lush green hills actually keeps a secret underneath.
 In Waitomo, a labyrinth of caves, sinkholes and underground rivers are waiting to be explored.

-Or satisfy your adventurous heart by experience blackwater rafting where you crawl, swim and float through the caves on a rubber tube.
+Or satisfy your adventurous heart by experiencing blackwater rafting where you crawl, swim and float through the caves on a rubber tube.
 Zipline or climb through the caves.
+I recommend you check out these tours and book ahead to not miss out!

 If you'd like to visit New Zealand's North Island but planning it all on your own is overwhelming, consider joining a group tour so you can sit back and really discover the adventurous side and cultural richness of New Zealand.